 Providing for those facing hardship in Redbourn this Christmas

-We prefer to receive online donations, but if you would like to donate by cash or cheque (made payable to St Mary’s Redbourn PCC) these can be delivered to the Redbourn Care Group office in the Village Hall between 10-2pm weekdays.
+We prefer to receive online donations, but if you would like to donate by cash or cheque (made payable to St Mary’s Redbourn PCC) these can be delivered to the Redbourn Community Group office in the Village Hall between 10-2pm weekdays.

-These limited-edition cards cost £5.00 each, though any donation is welcome.
+The calendars cost £5.00 each, though any donation is welcome.

 How can I request a hamper?

 If you live in Redbourn, are facing hardship this Christmas and a hamper would make a difference to you, please do get in touch.
 We would love to help you out.

 There are a number of ways to request a hamper.
 Please return request forms as soon as possible.
 Due to the limited availability of some foods we need to start purchasing foods much earlier than usual :

 - Online Click here to complete our online form.
 This is completely confidential, and your details will only be seen by the hamper scheme committee.